 9.1.
 If the Headteacher permits parents to take photographs or videos during a Trust/School event, parents will:

 10.1.
 Images obtained by the Trust/sSchool will not be kept for longer than necessary.

 10.2.
 Hard copies of photos and video recordings held by the Trust/School will be annotated with the date on which they were taken and will be stored in the school office.
 They will not be used other than for their original purpose, unless permission is sought from the Headteacher and parents of the pupils involved and the DPO has been consulted.

 10.3.
 Paper documents will be shredded or pulped, and electronic memories scrubbed clean or destroyed, once the data should no longer be retained.

 10.4.
 The DPO will review stored images and videos on a termly basis to ensure that all unwanted material has been deleted.

 10.5.
 Parents must inform the school in writing where they wish to withdraw or change their consent.
-If they do so, any related imagery and videos involving their children will be removed from the school drive immediately.
+If they do so, any related imagery and videos involving their children will be removed from the Trust/School drive immediately.

 10.6.
 When a parent withdraws consent, it will not affect the use of any images or videos for which consent had already been obtained.
 Withdrawal of consent will only affect further processing.